Shobhit-pandey/homework/CS391/assignments/assignment1/assignment1.rst

 -------------
 Bursting through the computer lab doors, Abe's face was filled fear and anxiety.
-The other student workers and I could tell something was wrong and the first words Abe said were: "I think I'm in huge trouble."
+The other student workers and I could tell something was wrong , when Abe said: "I'm in huge trouble.
+I think I might get expelled."

-The previous weekend, Abe had written a simple program that would guess his registration PIN by brute force all the possible numbers, and he put the program online freely available.
-He was using this program to get around having to meet with his advisor this term.
-Advising in COE requires you meet with an advisor every term.
-Apparently word had spread about his program, because a university rep emailed him asking him to take it offline.
+The previous weekend, after getting his registration PIN Abe, out of curiosity, wrote a simple program that would brute force guess his registration PIN, and was surprised it worked..
+He then put the program online on Github, freely available, and mentioned it offhandedly to his friend Ben.
+Not wanting to have to meet with his advisor, Ben used Abe's program to guess his PIN.

-...told some friends about it.
-One of his friends, Ben, downloaded the program and used it to get his pin as well.
-Later, in the term Ben met with his adviser, and the adviser noticed he was never actually given his pin.
-When questioned about his, Ben said he had used a program, but did not say where the program came from or who had written it.
+An Advisor noticed Ben had registered for classes without scheduling a meeting, and interegated him.
+Not wanting to rat on his friend, Ben lied about how he had gotten it, and then immediately told Abe his situation.

-What do ethical theories say about these choices, and whether or not they were ethical?
+Was it ethical for Abe to create such a program, and freely distribute it?

 Kantanism
 ---------